pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/eks.md

 If we deploy the above as changes to the existing stack (as opposed to a new stack), you will see the diff to be the creation of a Kubernetes deployment and service objects.
 The load-balanced URL will be updated.

-Deploy the changes to the existing stack:
+To deploy the changes to the existing stack:

 ```bash
 $ pulumi up --yes